Top 10 CrossFit Clocks Reviewed and Rated

-It can either be wall mounted or paired with a stand which is sold separately.
+It can either be wall-mounted or paired with a stand that is sold separately.
 This comes with a remote control unit so the timer can be placed on a wall where all can see it and controlled by remote.Read more

 The timer allows you to save up to 10 custom programs at any one time.
 It even features several unique preset modes.